-- HEART THUMPING MUSIC WITH DEEP, POWERFUL BASS Polk's 12 inch Dynamic Balance Woofer sounds better because it is built better.
-Make your movies, music and sports experience thrilling
+- HEART-THUMPING MUSIC WITH DEEP, POWERFUL BASS – Polk's 12-inch Dynamic Balance Woofer sounds better because it is built better.
+Make your movies, music & sports experience thrilling

 Moving on to the more budget-friendly options on the list, Polk Audio is a name that cannot be missed.

 With the Polk Audio PSW505 12-inch Powered Subwoofer, you get what you pay for.
 It is a simple, well-designed subwoofer with no frills.
 The continuous power output is 300 watts, while it extends to 460 watts at the peak, which is significantly lower than the previous option.

 This is a front-firing subwoofer with a 12-inch cone that provides you with decent sound quality without making too many wild promises.

 The frequency range is solid, with 23 Hz at the bottom of the range and 160 Hz at the top.

 The cost of the product, combined with an impressive warranty offered by the company, makes this a great option for people who don’t want to shell out too much money but get quality sound regardless.